eriqande/sib-prog-assess/README.md

 cd sib-prog-assess/analysis/colony/

 # from that directory, launch the run-and-analyze-colony-subset.sh script:
-./run-and-analyze-colony-subset.sh
+./01-run-colony-subset.sh

-# ERIC!
-Change that script to ./run-colony-subset.sh
+# once that has completed, you will want to do:
-# and then make another separate one called ./analyze-colony-subset-runs.sh
-# which computes the partition distances.
-It is crazy to put it all into
-# one script because running it can take so long.
+./02-analyze-colony-subset-runs.sh

+# That will create some PmP_XXX directories.
+Once the process
+# is complete, you will want to do:
+./03-slurp-up-colony-pds.sh

 ```